AlonEirew/wikipedia-to-elastic/README.md

 - Make sure Elastic process is running and active on your host (if running Elastic locally your IP is <a href="http://localhost:9200/">http://localhost:9200/</a>)
 - Checkout/Clone the repository
-- Put wiki xml.bz2 dump file (no need to extract the bz2 file!) in: `dumps` folder under root checkout repository.<br/>
-<i><b>Recommendation:</b> Start with a small wiki dump, make sure you like what you get (or modify configurations to meet your needs) before moving to a full blown 15GB dump export..</i>
-- Make sure `conf.json` configuration for Elastic are set as expected (default localhost:9200)
 - From command line navigate to project root directory and run:<br/>
 `./gradlew clean build -x test` <br/>
 *Should get a message saying: `BUILD SUCCESSFUL in 7s`*
 - Extract the build zip file created at this location `build/distributions/WikipediaToElastic-1.0.zip`
+- Put wiki xml.bz2 dump file (no need to extract the bz2 file!) in: `dumps` folder<br/>
+<i><b>Recommendation:</b> Start with a small wiki dump, make sure you like what you get (or modify configurations to meet your needs) before moving to a full blown 15GB dump export.</i>
+- Make sure `conf.json` configurations are set as expected
+- Make sure `config` folder configurations are set as expected
 - Run the process from command line:<br/>
 `java -Xmx6000m -DentityExpansionLimit=2147480000 -DtotalEntitySizeLimit=2147480000 -Djdk.xml.totalEntitySizeLimit=2147480000 -jar build/distributions/WikipediaToElastic-1.0/WikipediaToElastic-1.0.jar`